Critical Path Project Management (CPM)

 The Bottom Line

 Maximize your chances of completing your project on time by calculating the critical path and managing the tasks that make it up.
-Just remember that Critical Path Project Management can't be placed on auto-pilot.
+Just remember that you can't put critical path project management on auto-pilot.
 You need to make sure that no other task slips to the point that it becomes a critical path task.